bahlo/arne.me/content/book_reviews/invisible-women.md

 ---
+title: "Invisible Women"
-title: "Book Review: Invisible Women by Caroline Criado Perez"
+author: "Caroline Criado Perez"
-description: "A review of the book Invisible Women by Caroline Criado Perez"
-published: "2023-03-30"
+read: "2023-03-30"
+rating: 4
 location: "Frankfurt, Germany"
-collections: ["reading"]
 ---

 This book opened my eyes to the systematic exclusion of women in areas I didn't see before.